Manifest Like a Goddess, Module 3

 What is self-awareness?
 It is the knowledge of your inner self – what you think, how you feel, what your needs are in any given moment and why you move through the world the way you do.
 This includes the belief systems you’ve picked up along your journey.

 In the last module, you created your Super Power List.
-This list represents the traits you came into the world with so you could share them and create an impact in your environment.
-You also identified your Goddess Archetype, which explained both the light and shadow sides of the archetypes you identified with and notice in others.
+This list represents the traits you came into the world with for the purpose of impacting the world in some way.
+You also identified your Goddess Archetype, which explains both the light and shadow sides of the archetypes you identified with, and also the aspects you notice in others.

 We have all been trained on some level to ignore our inner voice, usually because our hunches or gut feelings were consistently dismissed, beginning at a very young age, usually by the authority figures in our lives.